 With the edX intiative from Harvard and MIT, you can earn a certificate of completion for an online course offered by Harvard, MIT or UC Berkeley.
 With Udacity, you can get free certificate for completing one of their technology courses.
 Or you can pay a fee to take a test for an additional level of certification.

-3 Links to Sign Up for Free Online Technology Courses
+3 Links for Free Online Technology Courses

 Here are a three websites where you can take advantage of this explosion of free online technology courses from top universities: